 Diabetic Retinopathy is treatable

-What Diabetes Action Canada is Doing to fill the gaps
+What Diabetes Action Canada is doing to fill the gaps

 In British Columbia, our Retinopathy Screening Goal Group co-lead Dr. David Maberley, is establishing pragmatic evaluation of two new screening sites, one in the remote Bella Bella Heiltsuk First Nation community and one in east side downtown Vancouver.
 These will be highly valuable sites for modeling effective community-based diabetic retinopathy screening.
-Using new software for retina image data capture and transfer technology, this group aims to automate image analysis to improve efficiency and segmentation of patients into higher and lower risk for treatment and follow up by primary or specialist care team.
+Using new software for retina image data capture and transfer technology, this group aims to automate image analysis to improve efficiency and triage of patients into higher and lower risk for treatment and follow up by primary or specialist care team.